Kofs998/Kofs998/README.md

                                                      ##  I'm an IT Student

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently improving my skills in Python and C.
 - 🥅 2025 Goals: become an AI Developer and improve my skills.